GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Note that the directory specified must exist and be writable by the user that the daemon process run as.

-**stack-size=nnn**
-    The amount of virtual memory in bytes to be allocated for the stack corresponding to each thread created by mod_wsgi in a daemon process.

-    This option would be used when running Linux in a VPS system which has been configured with a quite low 'Memory Limit' in relation to the 'Context RSS' and 'Max RSS Memory' limits.
-In particular, the default stack size for threads under Linux is 8MB is quite excessive and could for such a VPS result in the 'Memory Limit' being exceeded before the RSS limits were exceeded.
-In this situation, the stack size should be dropped down to be in the region of 512KB (524288 bytes).

 **maximum-requests=nnn**
     Defines a limit on the number of requests a daemon process should process before it is shutdown and restarted.